dshil/blog/content/blog/gitwin.md

 ## Tuning Time

-"Git is slow on Windows" is very popular topic in internet and there are a lot of articles describing how to increase the performance of your Git in the Windows environment.
-I will just summarize most important of them.
+"Git is slow on Windows" is a very popular topic in internet and there are a lot of articles describing how to increase the performance of your Git in the Windows environment.
+I will just summarize the most important of them.

 ### Tuning Git Configuration